dotmesh-io/docs/hugo/content/references/api.md

 ### Dot Management.

-These API methods are used for managing dots.
-They are useful on both a local cluster and the Dotmesh Hub.
+These API methods are used for managing dots, available both on a local cluster and the Dotmesh Hub.

-When using these methods on a local cluster, the Namespace will always be `admin`.
+When using these methods on a local cluster, the Namespace always will be `admin`.

 When using these methods on the Hub, the Namespace will be the name of the user that owns the Dot.
-Usually, that will be the same username as the user calling the API methods, but it's possible to perform some operations on a Dot you don't own if you've been [added as a Collaborator](#dotmeshrpc-addcollaborator).
+Usually, that will be the same username as the user calling the API methods, but it's possible to perform some operations on a Dot you don't own if you've been [added as a Collaborator](#dotmeshrpc-addcollaborator), or with Organizations.

+Availability:
+* Local: YES
+* Hub: YES

 #### DotmeshRPC.Lookup.

 This API method simply takes a dot name, and optionally also a branch name, and converts it to a branch ID.
 If no branch name is given, it returns the master branch ID of the dot.

+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.